Degree Requirements | Vision Science (MS)

-- No grade lower than C in other courses can be counted toward the graduate degree.
-Any grade of C- or lower is considered substandard.
+- No grade lower than C in all courses can be counted toward the graduate degree.

 Successfully defended M.S.
 Thesis

 - All MS students must submit a completed significant research report to fulfill the requirement of the MS thesis.

 - The MS thesis is usually an original empirical laboratory or field research and is carried out under the guidance of his or her thesis advisor during the period of study.
 Alternatively, students may submit a comprehensive and in-depth review paper to fulfill the thesis requirement.

 - All MS Thesis must be successfully defended and revised before the thesis committee sign off on the Thesis Signature Form.

 - A file of a complete written thesis approved by the thesis committee must be submitted to the Director of the Vision Science Graduate Program before awarded the degree.
 Please see the thesis submission guideline.

 Full-time and part-time status

 - Students should pay attention to the restrictions of workload status from their financial support agencies; international students should follow restrictions based on an individual's visa status.

 Terms of study

-- All work required for MS graduation must be completed within five years from the date of matriculation.
+- All work required for MS graduation must be completed within five years of matriculation.

 - Failure to make satisfactory progress toward the degree requirements will result in an academic discipline.

 - The student's performance will be reviewed by the college's Academic and Professional Standard Committee along with the Director of the Vision Science Graduate Program.
 It may result in changes in the student's program or recommendation to the Dean that the student is dismissed from the degree program.

 Other Institutional Regulations